vanilla/garden-schema/UPGRADE.md

 - Protected methods of the `Schema` class have changed signatures.

 - The "datetime" type has been removed and replaced with the standard "string" type and a "date-time" format.
-The format still still returns `DateTime` instances though so having an explicit type of "string" with a "date-time" format now returns a different type.
+The format still returns `DateTimeInterface` instances though so having an explicit type of "string" with a "date-time" format now returns a different type.

 - The "timestamp" type has been removed and replaced with the standard "integer" type and a "timestamp" format.
 A short type of "ts" is still supported, but is now converted to the aforementioned type/format combination.